lightstep/cloud-native-observability/05 - effective-monitoring.md

 objectives.
 As the business grows and changes, so too do your SLOs, always evolving to meet new challenges and opportunities.

-For more reading on SLO's, see [Effective SLO's](./effective-slo.md)
+For more reading on SLOs, see [Effective SLOs](./07%20-%20effective-slo.md)

-[^pitch]: Or 'pitch', for our non-American friends.

 [^dashboardOther]: Or 'Kubernetes', or any other sufficiently complex resource.